-Physics and engineering departments at institutions of higher learning acquire their distinctive character by the capacity to form an amalgam between scholarship and teaching.
+Physics departments at institutions of higher learning acquire their distinctive character by the capacity to form an amalgam between scholarship and teaching.
 Effective teaching involves not only the communication of an important body of knowledge, but also the creation of a capacity for criticism and self-examination.
 Scholarship involves the discovery of new knowledge, its integration and synthesis, and its application to new or persistent problems.
-Given West Chester University's strong and enduring commitment to its broad range of educational programs and its equally strong commitment to fostering the scholarly activities of its faculty, the Department of Physics and Engineering places a high value on effective teaching that is informed by the scholarly activity of its faculty and on research that has an impact on the learning experiences of its students.
+Given West Chester University's strong and enduring commitment to its broad range of educational programs and its equally strong commitment to fostering the scholarly activities of its faculty, the Department of Physics affirms its placing a high value on effective teaching that is informed by the scholarly activity of its faculty and on research that has an impact on the learning experiences of its students.

-Formulating a description in detail of the Teacher-Scholar Model is difficult because the model must accommodate the distinctive characteristics of the wide range of specialties within the disciplines of Physics and Engineering.
+Formulating a description in detail of the Teacher-Scholar Model is difficult because the model must accommodate the distinctive characteristics of the wide range of specialties within the discipline of Physics.
 The balance of teaching effectiveness and scholarship itself depends on a variety of factors, including the nature of the research undertaken in any subspecialty, the role of students in the work, and the normal expectations during career progression.
 In some subdisciplines, faculty members are especially productive early in their careers, while in others, research output may depend on a long period of reflection and synthesis.

 In a University, in contrast to a research institute or a community college, an obligation rests on every individual faculty member to embrace and embody the Teacher-Scholar model by both participating in scholarly activity and engaging students through instruction.
 In the University, no one can exclusively or permanently opt out of either responsibility.
 Participation in scholarly inquiry ensures that faculty members remain intellectually curious, vibrant and in touch with the current developments in their academic environment, an environment in which the values associated with the pursuit and advancement of knowledge can be transmitted.
 It is the involvement of each individual in both aspects of the academic mission of the Department and University that infuses the institution with the appropriate spirit of inquiry.
-In light of these necessities, if the Teacher-Scholar Model is to be the prevailing model for all members of the University Faculty, one of the implications is the recognition that all those who are engaged in teaching must be engaged in scholarly activities as well.
-A two-tiered faculty consisting of one group who both teach and are actively engaged in scholarship and another group of faculty who only teach is inimical to the Teacher-Scholar Model.
-The Department strives to foster the Teacher-Scholar Model by building a strong, competent faculty who are engaged in their intellectual advancement and in the instruction of our students.
+In light of these necessities, if the Teacher-Scholar Model is to be the prevailing model for all members of the University Faculty, one of the implications is the recognition that all those who are engaged in teaching, including temporary faculty, must be engaged in scholarly activities as well.
+Experience with temporary instructors, though, indicates that this expectation is unrealistic.
+Temporary instructors are broadly characterized by short-term appointments and are largely removed from vital aspects of University life such as research activities and community service.
+A two-tiered faculty consisting of temporary faculty and another of permanent, tenured or tenuretrack faculty is inimical to the Teacher-Scholar Model.
+Temporary faculty, by the terms of their appointment, generally do not invest in either themselves or the University by engaging in scholarly activities, and often the demands of their teaching obligations here and elsewhere negatively impact their effectiveness in the classroom and their service to their students by their limited time on campus.
+The Department is determined to foster the Teacher-Scholar Model by relying less heavily on temporary faculty and by building a strong, competent faculty who are engaged in their intellectual advancement and in the instruction of our students.